henry-luo/mark/docs/mark-syntax.md

 - Property keys can be unquoted if they’re valid identifiers.
 Yes, even reserved keywords (like `default`) are valid unquoted keys in ES5.
 - Comparing to JSON5 and JS identifiers, Mark identifier allows dash '-' and dot '.' in it.
 These two special characters are commonly used in markup data, like HTML, CSS, XML.
-- Property keys can also be single-quoted.
+- Property keys can also be single or double quoted.
+- Property keys **must not be a number**, as they are reserved for indexed Mark contents.
 - Last property can have trailing comma.

 ### Arrays